Fantastic Baby: Music and lyrics

 Musically, "Fantastic Baby" has been described as an EDM track that features a "boisterous" and "genre-blending sound".
 The International Business Times referred to the song's composition as a "beautiful blend of electropop and EDM-laced with an anarchistic theme."
-Composed in the key of B minor, the song carries a tempo of 130 beats per minute, and has a runtime of 3:52.
+Composed in the key of D minor, the song carries a tempo of 130 beats per minute, and has a runtime of 3:52.
 "Fantastic Baby" incorporates "bright digital thumps and soaring synth wails" with infectious hooks such as "Wow, fantastic baby", "I wanna da-da-da-da-dance" and "boom shakalaka" to create a vibrant, sonic and dynamic electronic and hip hop track.
 Tamar Herman of Billboard magazine contrasted the song's musicality from much of the band's previous works, which consisted of mainly old-school R&B and hip-hop hits which have gradually evolved into more sentimental numbers and upbeat dance tunes, and referred to "Fantastic Baby" as a "new era that poised the group as one of Korea’s most ambitious acts".
 NME compared the song's signature catchphrase "boom shakalaka" to music that of 1960s band Sly and the Family Stone.